Danny Kaspar Basketball Camps

 He and his wife, Melissa, have one daughter, Alivia, and a son, Shiloh.

-Terrence Johnson is in his second season as an assistant coach at Texas State.
+Terrence Johnson is in his third season as an assistant coach at Texas State.
 He arrived in San Marcos after coaching at Samford University and serving as an AAU coach in Houston.

 While at Samford, Johnson coached three players to all conference honors, including two players he recruited to the All-Southern Conference Freshman team in 2012.